Christmas Nativity Craft for Kids

 Mary and Joseph figures

-1. Wrap the garment around the bottle and tape at the back to secure (or spread glue around the neck of the bottle).
+1. Wrap the garment around the bottle and tape at the back to secure.
+Alternately, spread glue around the neck of the bottle, then press and hold the fabric into the glue.

 2. Place the head cover on the top of the bottle and secure with an elastic.